christinekwon/atm/README.md

   * 'value' is 0 if there is an error, and 'message' will specify why
   * for 'get' functions 'value' can be the desired return value, such as an account balance or a list of accounts
   * for functions that do not need to return any specific information, 'value' will be 1 if there is no error

-### ATMController.py:
-* the controller class, which serves as a mediator between the user and the bank
-* insert_card method validates card swipe based on the card number and pin number, and returns the associated accounts
-* select_account method allows user to select a specific account based on its name
-* check_balance method returns the balance of the selected account
-* deposit method transfers money in the cash bin to the selected account
-* withdraw method transfers money from the selected account to the cash bin

 ### CashBin.py:
 * a simple cash bin class that holds the amount the user wants to deposit, or contains the amount they withdrew